Treatment for children with pancreatic cancer may include the following:

-Symptoms of childhood colorectal cancer usually depend on where the tumor forms.
+Signs and symptoms of childhood colorectal cancer usually depend on where the tumor forms.
 Colorectal cancer may cause any of the following signs and symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+Check with your child's doctor if your child has any of the following:

 - Tumors of the rectum or lower colon may cause pain in the abdomen, constipation, or diarrhea.

 - Tumors in the part of the colon on the right side of the body may cause:

 - Blood in the stool.